simonhw/campsite-bookings/TESTING.md

 --- | --- | ---
 **Initial Project Setup** | |
 Set Up Django Files | Installing the correct version of Django in the IDE.
 Creating a project named "lakeview".
 Creating an app called "home" and writing a basic view to display "Hello World!" on the homepage. | [Closed Issue on kanban board](static/images/readme/kanban-setup.png)
 Create PostgreSQL Database | Creating an ElephantSQL account and generating a new database instance.
 Adding the correct values to the settings file and creating the env.py file.
-Installing the relevant packages to faciliate database connection and running migrations. |  [Closed Issue on kanban board](static/images/readme/kanban-create.png)
+Installing the relevant packages to facilitate database connection and running migrations. |  [Closed Issue on kanban board](static/images/readme/kanban-create.png)
 Deploy Project to Heroku | Creating a new Heroku app and updating the code with gunicorn before deploying the branch. |  [Closed Issue on kanban board](static/images/readme/kanban-deploy-heroku.png)
 Deploy Heroku App with Static Files | Setting up the WhiteNoise module and updating the settings file with the relevant information.
 Creating a staticfiles directory and running the `collectstatic` command.
 Deploying a new branch on Heroku and verifying all styling is applied. |  [Closed Issue on kanban board](static/images/readme/kanban-deploy-static.png)
 **Create Models** | |